 Assistant Program Director and Simulation Director, Department of Emergency Medicine, OhioHealth Doctors Hospital

 Drew completed his residency in Emergency Medicine at OhioHealth Doctors Hospital in Columbus, Ohio and continues to practice.
-He is the co-host of ER Cast, as well as ER Cast EM Over Easy, a podcast about “more than medicine” and is passionate about progressing the field of emergency medicine.
-Having been told more than once he looks like a young Kelsey Grammer, he has a face for podcasting.
+Having been told more than once he looks like a young Kelsey Grammer, he has a face for podcasting and is the co-host of ER Cast, as well as ER Cast EM Over Easy, a podcast about “more than medicine”.
+Drew is passionate about progressing the field of emergency medicine through high-quality education.

 Director for Pre-Health Undergraduate Studies, Keck School of Medicine of the University of Southern California, Associate Professor of Clinical Emergency Medicine (Educational Scholar) Department of Emergency Medicine Los Angeles County + USC Medical Center

 Dr. Rose is the Director for Pre-Health Undergraduate Studies at Keck School of Medicine of the University of Southern California.
 A native South Dakotan, she trained in Emergency Medicine and was chief resident at Los Angeles County/ USC Medical Center prior to completing a Pediatric Emergency Medicine fellowship at Loma Linda University.
 She has been core Emergency Medicine faculty at LA County/USC Medical Center since 2010 where she continues to care for both sick/injured children and adults.
 Dr. Rose is a prolific educator with numerous publications and invited national presentations.
 Dr. Rose has been awarded several education awards including multiple LAC/USC faculty of the year awards, outstanding teaching performance, and the Honorable Mention Outstanding Speaker of the Year for the American College of Emergency Physician Scientific Assembly.
 She recently published two textbooks, one on life-threatening rashes and another practical clinical guide on pediatric emergencies for the EM-trained provider.

 Associate Professor of Emergency Medicine UCLA Keck School of Medicine

 Dr. Claudius graduated from a dual Pediatrics and Emergency Medicine training program at UCLA.
 She is currently an attending physician at Harbor-UCLA in the pediatric and adult emergency departments, where she also serves as Director of Peer Review and Quality Improvement.